johbry17/johbry17/README.md

 I’m a data analyst and visualization practitioner blending analytical rigor with storytelling empathy.

-My path to data ran through global development, environmental policy, and hospitality — experiences that taught me to see systems and read people.
-I approach data like a translator—connecting signal and story so insight lands clearly, whatever the audience.
+My path to data ran through global development, environmental policy, and hospitality, experiences that taught me to see systems and read people.
+I approach data like a translator, connecting signal and story so insight lands clearly, whatever the audience.

-My projects are thoughtful, reproducible, and well-documented — designed to communicate as clearly as they compute.
+My projects are thoughtful, reproducible, and well-documented, designed to communicate as clearly as they compute.
 I work in Python, SQL, and R, with a growing focus on machine learning: building predictive models that are as understandable as they are powerful.

-Beyond the pixels, I read widely, nurture a thriving garden, and chase sunshine across continents.
-You’ll often find me happily lost in mountain switchbacks, shoreline strolls, or neighborhoods old and new.
+Beyond the pixels, I grow things, chase sunlight across continents, and get happily lost in novels, neighborhoods, and mountain switchbacks.
+Always learning: one book, one walk, one small project at a time.

 <br>